Joe's Xmasage

 Joe's Xmasage is a compilation album featuring music recorded by Frank Zappa from 1962 to 1965.
 It was released in December 2005.
 It is the third in a series of releases put together by archivist Joe Travers which started with Joe's Corsage (2004).

 The album is a mix of recordings at Pal Recording Studio (also known as Studio Z), live tracks and field recordings.
-It includes a longer version of "The Uncle Frankie Show" which was originally released on the Mystery Disc.
+It includes a much longer version of "The Uncle Frankie Show" which was originally released on the Mystery Disc.